 Monkeypox disease, caused by the monkeypox virus, is part of the same family as the variola virus which is the virus that causes smallpox.
+African rodents and non-human primates (monkeys) may harbor the disease, but the true origin of monkeypox is unknown.
 The World Health Organization Director has declared the ongoing monkeypox outbreak a Public Health Emergency of International Concern.
-The outbreak in the United States has prompted the Centers for Disease Control and Prevention (CDC) to create a monkeypox information page on the CDC website to provide information on the disease, including current data on the outbreak in the U.S. and resources for healthcare professionals.
+The outbreak in the United States (U.S.) has prompted the Centers for Disease Control and Prevention (CDC) to create a monkeypox information page on the CDC website to provide information on the disease, including current data on the outbreak in the U.S. and resources for healthcare professionals.